Lex Luthor: Year of the Villain

-Lex Luthor's childhood is fleshed our further in the pages of Justice League.
+Lex Luthor's childhood is fleshed out further in the pages of Justice League.
 Before he ever met Clark Kent, it is said his father Lionel Luthor was a scientist working with the Legionnaires Club, an organization created by the immortal villain Vandal Savage to unlock the secrets of the universe.
 At one point, Lionel is able to reach through space and time to bring a Martian child named J'onn J'onzz to Earth.
 Lex and J'onn form a brief friendship.
-When the heroic Blackhawks attacks the operations of the Legionnaires' Club, Lex sends J'onn back home to Mars to protect him.
+When the Blackhawks attacks the operations of the Legionnaires' Club, Lex sends J'onn back home to Mars to protect him.
 Many years later, he will meet J'onn again when the alien operates on Earth as the Martian Manhunter.
 To protect his secrets, Vandal Savage has Lionel's memories altered.
 As a result of this psychological trauma, Lionel becomes a "broken man" and an alcoholic.
 Lex comes to hate his father and only feels family love for his sister Lena, who is increasingly ill and whom he wishes to help.

-After the universal barrier known as the Source Wall is broken during the events of "No Justice," Luthor forms a new Legion Of Doom to track down the secrets that were once pursued by the Legionnaires' Club, discovering they are connected to the god-like Perpetua, Mother of Forgers.
+After the universal barrier known as the Source Wall is broken during the events of "No Justice," Luthor forms a new Legion of Doom to track down the secrets that were once pursued by the Legionnaires' Club, discovering they are connected to the god-like Perpetua, Mother of Forgers.
 In the Year of the Villain special, Luthor commits suicide to gain favor with Perpetua, who resurrects him as her acolyte/child, becoming a powerful Martian/human hybrid called Apex Lex.
 He then offers power to many DC Universe villains.